 In light of the typical adulation of wealth that runneth over in our culture, the not too surprising conclusion of the Atlantic article that the richest of the rich shouldn’t be envied is refreshing.
 However, little is offered in terms of a way to even partially escape our own trappings.
 Thankfully, Christ gave many insights about the means to attaining a life of true abundance: to find our lives, we must paradoxical give them away; earthly treasure cannot come close to measuring our true net worth; wealth can easily become the object of our true allegiance.

-The emerging field of positive psychology (“the science of happiness”) seems to offer some scientific affirmation of these truths.
+Help With Research Papers Secure The emerging field of positive psychology (“the science of happiness”) seems to offer some scientific affirmation of these truths.
 Not too far beyond the point of meeting our basic needs (far south of super rich), money cannot fulfill our deeper needs.
 Engaging in acts of gratitude, serving others and finding work (if we can) that is done more for its own sake (a calling) than for money or advancement (a career) are some of the newly discovered keys to flourishing.

 The parts of my relationship with money that I dare call healthier sure seem to be products of corollary practices: Devaluing wealth by regularly giving it (and time) away; honoring a Sabbath mindset as a reminder that there is more to life than material pursuits; and actively participating in a “community of resistance” that embodies an alternative story and seeks to serve the vulnerable rather than to emulate the powerful.